 How often do you repeat audiometric tests at work?

-The HSE via their L108 bible are suitably vague on this, stating that the first two years should be annual but then being a little woolly after that, other than to say 'regular' and 'no more than three years'.
+The HSE via their L108 bible are suitably vague on this, stating that the first two years should be annual but then they are a little woolly after that, other than to say 'regular' and 'no more than three years'.
 There is however a well-established standard practice for the testing frequency.

 Standard audiometric testing schedule

 Year 1 (the first hearing test for an individual).

 You do their first hearing test to get the baseline - this is the initial test which is compared to the expected standards for their age but which is also then used for the comparison in future tests to identify changes.
 If you have never done tests before this will be the first year of your screening programme, otherwise will be the first time a new employee is examined after they start working for you.

 Year 2 (the second hearing test for an individual)

 This hearing test is done one year after the first test.
 This test is compared to both the expected results for their age and gender but also to the previous year's audiometric test result to ensure the hearing is not deteriorating.

 From now on the audiometry re-test frequency depends on the category of result:

 This is not explicitly law as such but is what people like insurers and the HSE expect to see.